Magic Research Resources: Investigating Theatrical Magic

 - Ask Alexander, the world’s largest online magic library (Conjuring Arts Research Center).

 - People’s Magic Libary.
-Eight centuries of open access books about magic.
+Eight centuries of open access books about magic (Mariano Tomatis).

-- Scholarly Bibliography of Theatrical Magic (Peter Prevos).
+- Scholarly Bibliography of Theatrical Magic: A multidisciplinary scientific bibliography of conjuring (Peter Prevos).

 - H. Adrian Smith Collection of Conjuring and Magicana: Brown University, Rhode Island.